jacl-group/tf/man.md

 tf trashes each specified file or directory (moves to XDG trashcan).
 By default, it does not trash directories.

-If the -I or --interactive=once option is given, and there are more than three files or the -r, -R, or --recursive are given, then tf prompts the user for whether to proceed with the entire operation.
+If the `-I` or `--interactive=once` option is given, and there are more than three files or the `-r`, `-R`, or `--recursive` are given, then tf prompts the user for whether to proceed with the entire operation.
 If the response is not affirmative, the entire command is aborted.

-Otherwise, if a file is unwritable, standard input is a terminal, and the -f or --force option is not given, or the -i or --interactive=always option is given, tf prompts the user for whether to trash the file.
+Otherwise, if a file is unwritable, standard input is a terminal, and the `-f` or `--force` option is not given, or the `-i` or `--interactive=always` option is given, tf prompts the user for whether to trash the file.
 If the response is not affirmative, the file is skipped.

 ### Options